IGNF/Borea/README.md

 7. Calculation of the image coordinates of gcp by the image function
 8. Calculation of the ground coordinates of connecting point with a z estimate
 9. Calculation of the ground coordinates of connecting point by intersection
+10. Calculation of 6 externa parameters of shot with space_resection

 ### Utilisation